Additional green bin: Terms and Conditions

 - Leaves and bark

-- Untreated wood (i.e. no nails, paint or varnish)
+- Untreated wood (for example, no nails, paint or varnish)

 - Flowers and weeds